eProsima/DDS-Record-Replay/docs/rst/developer_manual/installation/sources/linux.rst

 For more details, please refer to the :ref:`cmake_options` section.
 For a detailed description of the Gtest_ installation process, please refer to the `Gtest Installation Guide <https://github.com/google/googletest>`_.

-It is also possible to clone the Gtest_ Github repository into the |ddsrecorder| workspace and compile it with colcon_ as a dependency package.
+It is also possible to clone the Gtest_ Github repository into the |eddsrecord| workspace and compile it with colcon_ as a dependency package.
 Use the following command to download the code:

 .. code-block:: bash